 I’m telling you all this because I want to let you know that if you’re listening as the victim of abusive behavior, I want you to heal.
 I want you to be able to communicate effectively with the people in your life and not be in that state of victim mode anymore.

 I want to help empower you so that you can make the right decisions.
 That doesn’t always mean you have to separate, that doesn’t always mean you stop communicating with the person.
 Sometimes it means you communicate in a different way.
 Because some relationships can heal.
 Some relationships can get better.

 I don’t promote divorce.
-I don’t promote separating from someone so you never talk to them again.
-I always try to promote the healing of any relationship first, and if that can’t be done, then you might have to take the next step of separating because someone isn’t cooperating or doesn’t get it or doesn’t want to change or work on the relationship because they are so stuck in their ways.
-And that that can happen too.
+I don’t promote separating from someone, so you never talk to them again.
+I always try to promote the healing of any relationship first, and if that can’t be done, then you might have to take the next step of separating because someone isn’t cooperating or doesn’t get it, or doesn’t want to change, or work on the relationship because they are so stuck in their ways.
+And that can happen too.

 I’m talking to the victims.
-I’m also talking to the perpetrators, the abusers, the manipulators, the controllers.
+I’m also talking to the perpetrators, the abusers, the manipulators, and the controllers.
 I don’t mean to label you as that I’m just using that for brevity.
-I’m just using that because I’m just using that to say there are people that do this behavior.
+I’m just using that to say there are people that do this behavior.
 You might be one of those people that does this behavior.

 It comes out in words that can be hurtful to someone.
 When I read this, of course, it doesn’t feel good.
 It doesn’t feel good to read this.
-It’s like, “Oh, no, I have been doing this for free for like seven years just trying to help people, trying to give them new tools…” and somebody comes along and says this is hurtful.
+It’s like, “Oh, no, I have been doing this for free for like seven years just trying to help people, trying to give them new tools…” and somebody comes along and says this.
+It hurts.

 If that was the goal, you succeeded.
 At the same time, I appreciate you sharing this.
 I really do.
 I’m not being condescending because I would rather have you share this than hold it in and take it out on someone else or be hurtful to someone else.